milo-minderbinder/repository-mirrors-gradle-plugin/README.md

 A Gradle [init script plugin](https://docs.gradle.org/current/userguide/init_scripts.html#sec:init_script_plugins) that dynamically updates buildscript and project repositories to use the configured mirror URLs.

 ## Usage
+The repository-mirrors-gradle-plugin is available in the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/co.insecurity.repository-mirrors).

 To apply the plugin to all projects on your workstation or build server automatically, update the Gradle init script below with your own Artifactory URL, and save it to `$HOME/.gradle/init.d/repositoryMirrors.gradle`.

 ```groovy